What Is Xerostomia?

 Complementary Tests

-• 1.Sialometry: measurement of salivary flow at rest and stimulated
+• 1.Sialometry: measurement of resting and stimulated salivary flow

 • 2.Sialography: contrast radiography of the salivary ducts (stenosis, sialolithiasis)